 Upper School Band (Full Year)

-Upper School Band students continue to expand their knowledge and application of musical terms, musical notation, music theory, music appreciation and instrumental performance techniques.
+Upper School Band students continue to expand their knowledge and application of musical terms, musical notation, music theory, music appreciation, and instrumental performance techniques.
 During class, rehearsals occur in small groups and through rotation of individual instruction.
 During the fall, Upper School Band students lead the “Rockin’ Rams!”
 Pep Band for pep rallies and home varsity football games.
 Throughout the year, music selections include different musical eras, composers, and genres, with ensembles that can also include students from the Upper School Orchestra class.
-Music is prepared for performance in concert ensemble for Veteran’s Day Assembly, Fine Arts Night in December and small ensembles, solos and full ensemble for Fine Arts Night in April.
-Upper School Band students prepare scales in the full range of the instrument and two etudes to audition for High School Region Band as part of the Association of Texas Small School Bands (ATSSB) of Texas Music Educators Association (TMEA).
+Music is prepared for performance in concert ensemble for Veterans Day Assembly, Fine Arts Night in December, and small ensembles, solos, and full ensemble for Fine Arts Night in April.
+Upper School Band students prepare scales in the full range of the instrument and two études to audition for High School Region Band as part of the Association of Texas Small School Bands (ATSSB) of Texas Music Educators Association (TMEA).
 Students also share their talents and enthusiasm for music by presenting a recital performance for a local retirement community and for other community events where they are invited to perform.
 In the spring, students prepare a solo or small ensemble selection for the TAPPS Solo/Ensemble event and receive awards as well as comments from the adjudicator to advance their performance skills.
-Upper School Band students can apply and audition for leadership positions in band of Drum Major, Band President and Vice President.
-The students are also encouraged to continue their interest in music outside of Allen Academy by participating in the Brazos Valley Community Band, attending concerts in the community and participating in summer band camp.
+Upper School Band students can apply and audition for leadership positions in the band of Drum Major, Band President, and Vice President.
+The students are also encouraged to continue their interest in music outside of Allen Academy by participating in the Brazos Valley Community Band, attending concerts in the community, and participating in summer band camp.

 Upper School Orchestra (Full Year)